brigadecore/brigade/docs/content/intro/install.md

 ## Troubleshooting

-### Brigade Installation does not Finish Successfully
+### Brigade installation does not finish successfully

-A common cause for failed Brigade deployments is either low disk space on your computer, or the amount of disk space allocated to Docker Desktop is nearly full.
+A common cause for failed Brigade deployments is either low disk space on the cluster node, or the amount of disk space allocated to Docker Desktop is nearly full.

-Check if that is the problem by looking at the logs for Brigade's monogdb and artemis pods.
+Check if that is the problem by looking at the logs for Brigade's mongodb and artemis pods.
 If the logs include "No space left on device" or "Disk Full!", then you need to free up disk space and retry the installation.
 Running `docker system prune` is one way to recover disk space for Docker.